The Ultimate UI/UX Design Guide for 2024

 UX Research & Methods

-UX Research and methods are crucial to the UI/UX design process.
+UX research and methods are crucial to the UI/UX design process.
 User research and methods are used to understand user needs, motivations, behaviors, and preferences in-depth.
-Through user research methods and testing, designers can identify potential problems and create designs that meet user expectations.
+Through user research methods and testing (include usability and desirability), designers can identify potential problems and create designs that meet user expectations.

 Qualitative Methods